Arsenal's Pepe sent off in Leeds draw, Calvert-Lewin fires Everton - RFI

 Arsenal have won only one of their last five Premier League games and sit in 11th place, while Leeds are 14th after their third consecutive match without a win.

-At the end of a week in which Arteta had to deal with a training ground row between Dani Ceballos and David Luiz, the Arsenal manager was relieved his team showed some fighting spirit to keep Leeds at bay.
+At the end of a week in which Arteta had to deal with a training ground row between Dani Ceballos and David Luiz, the Arsenal manager will be relieved his team showed some fighting spirit to keep Leeds at bay.

-"With 10 men it is a big disadvantage.
-I really liked the personality of the team when Pepe let the team down, how we stuck to our jobs.
-Obviously it makes it really difficult," Arteta said.

 Pepe had an early sight of goal when the Ivory Coast winger twisted past Luke Ayling for a cross-shot that came back off the bar.